FriedOrange/MatrixSans/documentation/research.md

 <img src="research/DM8678.png" alt="National Semiconductor DM8678 character set">
 <p><i>Reference: <a href="https://archive.org/details/bitsavers_nationaldaMemoryDatabook_43572148/page/n365/mode/2up">DM8678 datasheet</a></i></p>

 <p>This is also a composite of character sets, from the DM8678CAB (upper case) and DM8678CAH (lower case) character generators.
-The DM8678CAH still contained only 5&times;7 dot matrices for each glyph, but shifted the descending letters <i>g j p q y</i> by two lines during output in order to display them correctly.
-This has the side-effect of making <i>j</i> appear sunken, with its dot at the waistline of the font.</p>
+The DM8678CAH still contained only 5&times;7 dot matrices for each glyph, but shifted the descending letters <b>g j p q y</b> by two lines during output in order to display them correctly.
+This has the side-effect of making <b>j</b> appear sunken, with its dot at the waistline of the font.</p>
 <table class="pmi">
 <tr>
 	<th>P 😍</th>